 Under “Electronic Signatures for …”, select “Create Form” for every person you need to collect a signature from.
 For each person, type in their Name and Email, and press Send.
 Make sure you follow up with these people to ensure that they have signed.

-- Once you’ve received all your electronic signatures, print the first page of the signature form found by pressing the big button under “Download Information and Signature Form”, to complete your application.
+- Once you’ve received all your electronic signatures, click on the big button under “Download Information and Signature Form”, to complete your application.

 - Submit payment for your registration fee via Canada Helps.
 Payment for two-person projects should be submitted separately.